ttalexander2/pocket-pantry/README.md

 ## Client
-Here's some quick notes on how to get all this shit up and running.
+Here's some quick notes on how to get it up and running.

 ## Client Prerequisites
 1. Install Node.js.
 See [nodejs.org](https://nodejs.org/en/download/)